 Raising dementia awareness in Genesis

-Last updated - 2 November 2017
+Last updated - 15 March 2018

-I’m naturally quite a shy person, so the forum has been a good way for me to meet people and speak to those in the business that I wouldn’t have ordinarily done.
+I’m naturally quite a shy person, so the forum has been a good way for me to meet people and speak to those in the business that I wouldn’t have done.
 What I’ve found is that when you get people together who are just as passionate about a topic as you, then you get to make friends.
 So I’ve felt more connected.